thinkinglabs/thinkinglabs.github.io/_drafts/the-good-and-the-dysfunctional-of-pull-requests.md

 image: /images/the-good-and-the-dysfunctional-of-pull-requests/patch-file.png
 ---

 Now and then, I rant about Pull Requests on social media.
-The rants are on the inefficiencies and the fairly little value of Pull Requests compared to their cost.
+The rants are on the inefficiencies and the fairly low value of Pull Requests compared to their cost.
 The friends who understand lean principles appreciate my rants with applause and cheering.
-On the other hand, there are a fair share of somehow offended people who feel the need to belittle and call unprofessionalism.
+On the other hand, there is a fair share of somehow offended people who feel the need to belittle and call unprofessionalism.
 I guess it is time to provide some deeper argumentation than social media allows.

 ---